I’ve been working as a strength coach for endurance athletes for many years.

 Squats are a great way to engage your legs, glutes, and core.
 And you do these sets within just a few minutes, giving you more time for other training activities.

-Good form is the most important part to avoid unnecessary risk.
+Good form is the most important part of avoiding unnecessary risk.

 Timing Your Triathlon Weight Training

-I’ve worked with a few beginner triathletes, and a number of them have made some fundamental mistakes in their training plans that possibly made them weaker.
+I’ve worked with a few beginner triathletes, and a number of them have made some fundamental mistakes in their training plans that may have made them weaker.

-Here’s what to consider from a strength routine timing side of things.
+Here’s what to consider from the strength routine timing side of things:.

 1. Avoid Sporadic Weight Training

-According to Andrejs Birjukovs who is a certified IRONMAN coach and the professional athlete behind The Athlete Blog, strength is the key piece in a well-balanced and resilient athlete puzzle.
+As Andrejs Birjukovs, a certified IRONMAN coach and the professional athlete behind The Athlete Blog, emphasizes, consistent strength training is crucial for a well-rounded and resilient athlete.

 2. Pick Easy Training Days